 The Carnival ends (or at least it should end) with Mardi Gras (Martedì Grasso or Fat Tuesday) and although in Italy it is not a day of festivity, on the occasion, there are events and parties everywhere, even in smaller cities.

 Even if then Lent starts, several Carnival parades continue on the Sunday after Mardi Gras.

-Author's Note: This article was last updated on December 10, 2019, to make sure we’re giving you up-to-date info, if the dates have not yet been announced then we indicate TBA (to be announced) - any dates that have been updated from last year will include the year so you know it is the latest news!
+Author's Note: This article was last updated on February 6, 2020, to make sure we’re giving you up-to-date info.
+If the dates have not yet been announced, we indicate TBA (to be announced).

 The Carnival in Viareggio, a tiny coastal village in the Versilia area, is without a doubt one of the most famous Carnival events.
 It draws thousands of visitors of all ages every year.
 We have a full article dedicated to the floats in Viareggio here.

 San Gimignano | CARNEVALE | Feb 2 - 9 - 16 - 23

 Folkloristic parades with floats representing various themes will be accompanied by live music, coriandoli and groups competing with handmade masks.
 Made to be enjoyed by one and all but especially the younger crowd will enjoy the silly antics of all who perform!

 Check out the official site for more details.